Skip To Main Content

 Next Steps

-- Provide staff with mental health resources, health and wellness training, and ongoing support.
-Additionally, provide training on behavior management, classroom management, and Restorative Practices.
+• Expand staff training on behavior management, classroom management, and Restorative Practices.